tanteckfang/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a student with their details.
-2. AddressBook adds the student and displays the updated details.
+2. NUSCoursemates adds the student and displays the updated details.

     Use case ends.

 **Extensions**

 * 1a.
 User enters an invalid command format.
   * 1a1.
-AddressBook shows an error message.
+NUSCoursemates shows an error message.
     Use case ends.
 * 1b.
 User enters an invalid parameter.
   * 1b1.
-AddressBook shows an error message.
+NUSCoursemates shows an error message.
     Use case ends.

 **Use Case: UC04 - Listing All Students**